oredotjs/oredotjs/README.md

 I'm an Software Developer that loves to create and share useful content about scalable api & the fullstack web developement

 - 📫 How to reach me **awuloero13@gmail.com**
 - 📝 I read books.
-I currently reading The Lean Startup.
+I currently reading The Alchemist.
 - 🌱 I’m currently learning micro services and distributed system.
 - 👯 I’m looking to collaborate on **open source projects that contribute to the community growth**
 - 🤔 I’m looking for help with data struThe Lean Startupctures and algorithms